chickenPopcorn/EqEq/notes/language-reference-manual.md

 `sin()/cos()/tan()/sqrt()/log()` are built-in trigonometry and math functions that mirrors the same functions in C under `math.h` library.
 Their arguments include variable names and numbers only.
 Nested built-in functions are allowed.

-Numerical range for sqrt()\log() and log is confined to greater or equals to zero and greater than zero respectively and are checked statically at compile time.
+Numerical range for sqrt()\log() and is confined to greater or equals to zero and greater than zero respectively and are checked statically at compile time.
 Like most imperative language illegal argument for the above built-in functions cannot be caught at compile time for variables, will will be reported at C runtime.
 ```
 a = cos(sin(tan(log(sqrt(42)))));
 ```